jazracherif/audacity_sdcnd/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][test3] ![alt text][test3-32x32]

-**Road work**: After downsampling, the photo is more hazy and has a lot of background information, this may affect the quality
+**Road work**: After downsampling, the photo is more hazy and has a lot of background information.

 ![alt text][test4] ![alt text][test4-32x32]

-**Pedestrians**: the photo is a bit small, and the signal's information may be hazy
+**Pedestrians**: The photo is a bit small, and the signal's information is hazy.

 ![alt text][test5] ![alt text][test5-32x32]